New York City, NY

 Looking for classroom-ready tools to teach your students about the Founding principles of Liberty, Separation of Powers, Limited Government, and Federalism?
 Join the Bill of Rights Institute for a free one-day workshop which will provide you with easy-to-implement resources to bring these concepts alive.

-This workshop is for secondary U.S. History, Government, Civics, and Social Studies teachers and will help meet numerous Common Core state standards shown here.
+This workshop is for secondary U.S. History, Government, Civics, and Social Studies teachers and will help meet numerous state standards.

 Registration for this program is closed.
 If you would like to be placed on the waiting list, please email Laura Vlk